Dhpandey/Hadoop1-installation/README.md

 # Hadoop1-installation

-Note : Hadoop2 needs different setting and configuration
+Note : Applied only for Hadoop2 needs different setting and configuration
 Installation steps with demo for hadoop 1.2.1

 #Prerequisites
 Os:linux

 jdk 1.6 and above

 Download 1.2.1